900 Words | Approximately 5 Minutes Read | Last Modified on December 31, 2018

 Variations of DNA sequence in human genes can “directly” cause diseases ranging from severe rare genetic disorders such as cystic fibrosis, to common complex health problems such as coronary artery disease, diabetes or cancer.
 Variations outside genes can increase or decrease gene expression levels, an important potential underlying cause of other types of variability, disease included.
 My work aims to understand both the properties of such variations as well as their consequences, in particular their role in gene regulation and disease etiology.

-I work on a statistical method for genetic fine-mapping (with Matthew Stephens, Abhishek Sarkar and Peter Carbonetto).
+I work on a statistical method for variable selection in regression and genetic fine-mapping (with Matthew Stephens, Abhishek Sarkar and Peter Carbonetto).
 Fine-mapping is a technique analogous to feature selection in high dimensional data analysis, that we want to jointly consider numerous variables possibly “causing” an outcome, and identify these variables.
-However unlike generic variable selection problems which typically aim at making predictions with minimum errors without caring about whether or not the selected feature is of direct causality, feature selection in genetics focuses on identifying the “causal” set in order to guide the pursuit in understanding of their underlying biological mechanisms.
+However unlike generic variable selection problems which typically aim at making predictions with minimum errors without worrying about whether or not the selected feature is of direct causality, feature selection in genetics focuses on identifying the “causal” set in order to guide the pursuit in understanding of their underlying biological mechanisms.
 Even though a number of Bayesian methods have been specifically designed for fine-mapping over the past decade, fine mapping of genetic associations continues to pose major statistical and computational challenges.
-We developed a fine-mapping method that is orders of magnitude faster than many existing methods, and gives genetic mapping results at finer resolution.
+We developed a Bayesian feature selection method particularly well suited to settings where variables are highly correlated and true effects are very sparse.
+When applied to fine-mapping problems the method is orders of magnitude faster than many existing methods, and gives genetic mapping results at finer resolution.

-Combining the aforementioned work on fine-mapping and a previous work on an empirical Bayes method to jointly analyze multi-phenotype data (led by Sarah Urbut, along with Peter Carbonetto and Matthew Stephens) in the context of gene expression quantitative loci mapping (eQTL), I am currently working on a multivariate model to efficiently perform fine-mapping across multiple traits, with applications to joint analysis of molecular QTL data from private and public sources.
+Combining the aforementioned work on fine-mapping and a previous work on an empirical Bayes method to jointly analyze multi-phenotype data (led by Sarah Urbut, with Matthew Stephens and Peter Carbonetto) in the context of gene expression quantitative loci mapping (eQTL), I am currently working on a multivariate model to efficiently perform fine-mapping across multiple traits, with applications to joint analysis of molecular QTL data from private and public sources.

 I also work on paired factor analysis (with Kushal Dey and Matthew Stephens) a dimensionality reduction technique using a factor analysis model with a graph-like structured.
 We use this model to learn about patterns of gene expression, particularly in the context of single-cell studies.